AnonymousRand/musescore_realistic_playback_plugins/README.md

 # Installation guide

-These plugins require at least MuseScore 3.3; and they not guaranteed to work in MuseScore 4.
+These plugins require at least MuseScore 3.3; but I have so little faith that they will work in MuseScore 4 that I didn't even bother to download it for testing.
 MuseScore 4 is terrible for realistic playback anyway, since they reworked my precious offset velocity system :(

-Install by simply downloading the code from here and copying the .qml file into the MuseScore plugins folder (`C:\Program Files\MuseScore [version]\plugins\` if on Windows).
+Install by simply downloading the `.qml` files from here and copying them into the MuseScore plugins folder (`C:\Program Files\MuseScore [version]\plugins\` on Windows, `/i/d/k/` on Linux, `tim/cook/hates/poor/people` on Mac).

 # Plugin list